Steam clock: Chelsea Farmers' Market steam clock

-The towering and quirky steam clock located at the Chelsea Farmers' Market was constructed in 1984.
+The towering and quirky steam clock located at the Chelsea Farmers' Market was constructed in 1984 by Tim Hunkin.
 Although still standing, the clock is no longer in operation.

 Jersey waterfront steamboat clock

 The Jersey steam clock is a full-scale replica of the centre section of a paddle steamboat named the Ariadne.
 The clock was commissioned by the Jersey Waterfront Board in 1996, and built by Smith of Derby Group.
 Although once powered by steam, according to a Jersey government document "the steam workings have been replaced with electrical fittings designed to provide the same functionality including the blowing of 'steam' at the appropriate times of the day."

 The clock is sited on the North Quay of the harbour at St Helier, Jersey, and also incorporates a fountain.
 It is listed in the Guinness Book of Records as the World's largest steam clock.

 Berwick steam clock

-Located at Berwick, Australia, 38°1′43.74″S 145°20′53.12″E. Designed and built by Peter Weare at his own expense, it is a half scale prototype for a larger clock proposed for Melbourne Australia.
+Located at Berwick, Australia, 38°1′43.74″S 145°20′53.12″E. Designed and built by Peter Weare at his own expense, it is a half-scale prototype for a larger clock proposed for Melbourne.
 The clock was dismantled in December 2010 due to vandalism.
-In December 2011, the City Council agreed to find a new site for the clock.
+In December 2011, the city council agreed to find a new site for the clock.